joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/09/01/business/waste-salvage-deconstruction-sustainability.html?searchResultPosition=1

 **Japan Needs a Lot More Tech Workers.
 Can It Find a Place for Women?**\
-`The country is pushing to digitally modernize itself.
-Holding it back is one of the developed world’s starkest gender gaps.`\
+`The country is pushing to digitally modernize itself, but one of the developed world’s starkest gender gaps is holding it back.`\
 https://nytimes.com/2021/09/01/business/japan-tech-workers-women.html?searchResultPosition=2

 **Spelling Bee Forum**\